-House Staff Resources

-House Staff Association (HSA)
+House Staff Resources House Staff Association (HSA)

 The Cleveland Clinic House Staff Association (HSA) is a peer-elected representative body of Cleveland Clinic clinical trainees.
+In May of each year, the HSA holds elections, open to all residents and fellows, for the following 22 leadership positions: President, Vice-President, Treasurer, Secretary, American Medical Association Delegate, Committee for Trainee Well-Being (3 positions), Community Engagement Committee (2 positions), Education Committee (2 positions), Quality and Patient Safety Committee (2 positions), Social Committee (2 positions), Diversity and Inclusion Committee (3 positions) and Regional Hospital Representative (3 positions).
+All Cleveland Clinic residents/fellows are invited to submit their self-nomination for HSA positions and the current HSA elected officers review and vote on applications received.
 HSA's mission is to promote house staff personal well-being, professional experience and education.
 It accomplishes this mission statement through serving as a liaison to our Graduate Medical Education Committee (GMEC) to help inform policy that improves the clinical trainee work environment, as well as patient care.
 HSA sponsors opportunities for professional development, wellness, educational seminars, diversity and inclusion, community service, quality and patient safety, AMA involvement, and social events throughout the year.
 The HSA also promotes clinical trainee involvement on various institution committees.
 HSA's meetings are open to all house staff and additional information including meeting time, current officers, and more can be found on the HSA website.